 Students are expected to complete their assessment tasks by due dates which are outlined in the Course Outline.
 Students whose disability, mental health or medical condition means that they will take longer to complete an assessment task will need to request an extension for that task.

-Extensions can be helpful, but sometimes can contribute to a build up of workload pressure.
-It may be helpful to discuss a study plan with a Disability Adviser or Program Director.
+Extensions can be helpful, but sometimes can contribute to a build-up of workload pressure.
+It may be helpful to discuss a study plan with an Access and Inclusion Adviser or Program Director.

 Applications for extensions must be lodged with the Course Coordinator before the due date for the assignment and supported by documentary evidence (Assessment Policies and Procedures Section 3), which may be an Access Plan.

 - Apply for any extensions through the Course Website before the due date

 - State clearly their reasons for the request

 - Provide supporting evidence e.g. Access Plan, medical certificate

 - Explain the reason for requesting an extension and what supporting documentation can be provided